SQL constraints are used to specify rules for the data in a table.

 In SQL, we have the following constraints:

-- DEFAULT - Specifies a default value when specified none
+- DEFAULT - Specifies a default value for a column

 The next chapters will describe each constraint in detail.